ETX-ASU/simcapi-js/README.md

 * variableName - String    - name of the variable on the model
 * model        - CapiModel - the model that the variable belongs to.
 * options      - Object
-  * type       - SimCapiTypes.TYPES  - the type of the variable.
-By default, pipit will detect the type of the variable.
+  * type       - SimCapiValue.TYPES  - the type of the variable.
+By default, simcapi will detect the type of the variable.
   * alias      - String              - nickname of the variable that is only shown via AELP.
 Having '.' in the nickname will group variables that have the same prefix.
   * readonly   - Boolean             - if the variable is read-only
   * writeonly  - Boolean             - if the variable is write-only